 This album is also the stage for Kosins to show off her composing skills which are impressive.
 Her tunes rise above the ordinary, exceeding in imagination and interest most of the contemporary material that is fobbed off as jazz/pop these days.
 "No Ordinary Joe" is an ear catching barn burner with clever lyrics.
 "Between Your Heart and Mine" allows the composer/ singer to display a laid back scatting technique combined with what comes close to Vocalese.
 Roe once more provides solid backing on piano.
 In addition to Roe, another major contributor is the tenor sax of Shawn "Thunder" Wallace.
 He kicks off "Maybe September"with an especially soulful chorus, giving Kosins the cushion she needs as she delivers on that romantic ballad.
 Not all is class A material however.
 The album could have done without the over orchestrated, saccharine "Melancholy Serenade".
 But this is a minor distraction coming at the end of what otherwise is a very good, diversified vocal session.
 Recommended.

-Track Listing: I Was There; Paradise; Foxey Lady; Just By Looking in Your Eyes; No Ordinary Joe; Maybe September; Livin' in Style; Between Your Heart and Mine; Love Me Like a Song; Gee Baby (Ain't I Good To You); Melancholy Serenade
+Track Listing: I Was There; Paradise; Foxey Lady; Just By Looking In Your Eyes; No Ordinary Joe; Maybe September; Livin In Style; Between Your Heart And Mine; Love You Like A Song; Gee Baby (Ain't I Good To You); Melancholy Serenade.
+(Total Time: 50:00).

 Personnel: Kathy Kosins: Vocals; Rick Row: Piano; Paul Keller: Bass; Gerald Cleaver Drums; Jim Gailloreto: Tenor Saxophone; Rob Parton: Trumpet; Tim Coffman: Trombone.

 I love jazz because transports me to another reality.

 I was first exposed to jazz a concert on the lake many years ago.